section-engineering-education/engineering-education/content/articles/data-preprocessing-python/index.md

 Our data is imported successfully in the form of an array of features x and a dependent variable y.

 ### Step 3: Taking care of the missing data
 Missing data is a common problem that is mainly faced with the data collected through a survey.
 This problem occurs when a dataset has no value for a feature in an observation.
 There are many reasons why data can be missing in a dataset.
 For instance, the data collected through a survey, missing data can occur due to the failure of some participants responding to some questions.
-This may be due to, they do not know the correct response or maybe they are unwilling to answer.
+This may be due to not knowing the correct response, or maybe they are unwilling to answer.
 It can also be missing due to the error made during the data entry process.

 Most machine learning models require data with a value for features in each observation.
 In such models, missing data can lead to bias in the estimation of the parameters and also compromise the accuracy of the machine learning models.
-As result, we may end up drawing a wrong conclusion about the data.
+As a result, we may end up drawing a wrong conclusion about the data.
 Therefore, we can conclude missing data it's harmful to our machine learning models and thus requires appropriate handling.

 There are several techniques we use to handle the missing data.
 They include: